Base your data governance program on a set of enduring guiding principles to ensure long-term success!

 Many organizations summarize the guiding principles into short phrases (“Delivering for Clients and Consumers,” “Focus on Performance and Delivery”, “Improving Business Value,” etc.).
 Many organizations use the vision and mission statements as the starting points for writing the guiding principles, and often accompany these documents with a set of examples to demonstrate the uses of the principles.

 Additionally, there are some general data governance behavioral approaches that all practitioners should adopt.
-Drawn from the DAMA-DMBOK© and the Data Governance Institute, this list is considered to be a good reference for all those who are data governance or data management professionals:
+Drawn from a variety of sources, this list is considered to be a good reference for all those who are data governance or data management professionals:

 Data Governance participants will practice integrity in their interactions.
 They will be truthful and discuss openly all aspects of data-related issues and the consequences of actions and inactions.